Tomislav Ivišić: College career

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2024 Illinois Commits".
+Rivals.; "ESPN- Illinois Fighting Illini Men's Basketball Recruiting".
+ESPN.; "2024 Team Ranking".
+Rivals.; "Tomislav Ivišić".
+247Sports.; "Tomislav Ivišić".
+On3.;

 Sophomore season

 He joined the Illini for the 2024–25 season.
 However, due to playing professionally, the NCAA took one year of eligibility from him, effectively treating him as a sophomore.
 Throughout the season he was plagued by health issues, as he suffered an ankle injury and missed several practices and games due to mononucleosis and the flu.
-Following the conclusion of the Big Ten regular season, he received an honorable mention from the media in the Big Ten awards.
+Following the conclusion of the Big Ten regular season, he received an honorable mention from the media for the All-Big Ten awards.

 Junior season

-Prior to the start of his junior season, Ivisic underwent a tonsillectomy.
+Prior to the start of his junior season, Ivišić underwent a tonsillectomy.
 He recovered in time to play in the opening game of the season.
 He later injured his knee in practice and missed the next three games.